rlucas7/rlucas7.github.io/_publications/2024-09-17-Algorithmic-Differentiation.md

 Critiques
 =========

-Some critiques I heard at the AlgoDiff conference:
+Some critiques from the AlgoDiff review and conference:

 1. We did not include flop counts in our comparisons of the two formula
 2. We needed example matrices for an empirical study